bbauska/W3Cx-3of5/README.md

 <h3>W3C Validators: </h3>

-For over 15 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/>free and open source</a> used every day by millions of Web developers and Web designers.
+For over 15 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/" target="_blank">free and open source tools</a> used every day by millions of Web developers and Web designers.

-All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/)site">W3C Developers tools</a>.
+All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/">W3C Developers tools</a> site.

 <h3>W3C Validator</h3>

-The <a href="https://validator.w3.org/">W3C validator</a> checks the <a href="https://validator.w3.org/docs/help.html#validation_basics">markup validity</a> of various Web document formats, such as HTML.
+The <a href="https://validator.w3.org/" target="__blank">W3C validator</a> checks the <a href="https://validator.w3.org/docs/help.html#validation_basics">markup validity</a> of various Web document formats, such as HTML.
 Note that you are automatically directed to the <a href="https://validator.w3.org/nu/">Nu Html Checker</a> when validating an HTML5 document.

 <h3>CSS Validator</h3>